 As far as VCRs are concerned, I think the only time I’ve seen them function is when I saw my parents’ wedding video.

-With the fast pace life where people neither have patience nor the time, technology too has become fast.
+With the fast-paced life where people neither have the patience nor time, technology too has become fast.
 Now, virtually everything that I have talked about is available to us on just one gadget!
 Our phones now have multiple roles where they act as cameras, devices for playing music, watching videos and even gaming.